diogotcorreia/master-thesis/docs/content/ch05-results.typ

 as per @results:micro-benchmarks, and then executed on dataset consisting of popular @pypi and GitHub packages, as described in @results:analysis.

-Finally, in @results:case-study, a case study is performed on a popular library that is vulnerable to class pollution, enabling @rce on a real-world application.
+Then, in @results:case-study, a case study is performed on a popular library that is vulnerable to class pollution, enabling @rce on a real-world application.

+Additionally,
+it was previously mentioned in @method:tool-design that there were certain design decisions that needed to be taken.
+The results in @results:micro-benchmarks and @results:analysis reflect the final version of the tool, where no dependencies were installed, a single source and sink were defined, and only the taint features mentioned in @thing:cli were taken into account during post processing.
+The results for each variant of the design, along with some reasoning on why they were not implemented, is outlined in @results:tweaks.

 == Micro Benchmarking <results:micro-benchmarks>